igemsoftware2021/iGEM_ParisBettencourt21/README.md

  - Upload a set of images from a local folder to the igem servers
  - Store the data of the uploaded files for accessible wiki editing

-## minicell producing culture models
+## Minicell producing culture models

 There are two version of simulation for culture of minicell producing strains:
-- version 1 is an algorithmic approach for low number of cells
+- Version 1 is an algorithmic approach for low number of cells
-- version 2 is another approach using approximation of partial differential equations
+- Version 2 is another approach using approximation of partial differential equations

-## version 1
+## Version 1

-On the first version called **minicell_bioproduction_model_v1.py** different simulation where implementated according to different assumptions.
-The ouput are graphs of cell growing and minicell/mothercell counting
+On the first version - **minicell_bioproduction_model_v1.py**, different simulations were implementated according to different assumptions (constant/exponential) of growth of the cell and production rates of mini-cells.
+The ouputs are graphs of cell-growth and minicell/mothercell counts

-## version 2
+## Version 2

-On the second version called **minicell_bioproduction_model_v2.py** as set of differential equations have been used based on growth-fragmentation problem.
+On the second version - **minicell_bioproduction_model_v2.py**, a set of differential equations have been used based on growth-fragmentation problem.
-The ouput are graphs of cell growing and minicell/mothercell counting
+The ouputs are graphs of cell-growth and minicell/mothercell counting